Paul Schicke

 Sassy Galapagos Sea Lion looking away

 Keep in mind the Galapagos were never settled until recent times mainly due to lack of water, so the Galapagos is a marine desert climate, though lush and wet in the highlands of the larger islands.
-For a climate / temperature chart and more information, go to: www.quasarex.com/galapagos/climate-and-weather.
+For a detailed climate and temperature chart, along with more information, visit our Galapagos Weather page to help plan your visit.

 Traveler enjoying a Galapagos white sand beach with sleepy Galapagos sea lions